bids-apps/brainiak-srm/README.md

 ### How to report errors
 Please go to BrainIAK git [repo](https://github.com/IntelPNI/brainiak) to report errors.
-We also welcome any kind of contribution to BrainIAK, details can be found [here](https://github.com/IntelPNI/brainiak/blob/master/CONTRIBUTING.rst)
+We also welcome all kinds of contribution to BrainIAK, details can be found [here](https://github.com/IntelPNI/brainiak/blob/master/CONTRIBUTING.rst)

 ### Acknowledgements
 Please cite the following papers based on which SRM is implemented.

 Chen et al. 2015.
 [A Reduced-Dimension fMRI Shared Response Model](http://papers.nips.cc/paper/5855-a-reduced-dimension-fmri-shared-response-model)